SpotOnInc/pre-commit-yq/README.md

 We highly recommend using [WSL/WSL2](https://docs.microsoft.com/en-us/windows/wsl/install) with Ubuntu and following the Ubuntu installation guide.

 > Note: We won't be able to help with issues that can't be reproduced in Linux/Mac.
-> So, try to find a working solution and send PR before open an issue.
+> Please try to find a working solution and send a PR before opening an issue.

 Otherwise, you can follow [this gist](https://gist.github.com/etiennejeanneaurevolve/1ed387dc73c5d4cb53ab313049587d09):